Loc15/PicoGamepadConverter/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/O4O8TQSC8)

 PicoGamepadCoverter is a project designed for RP2040 or Raspberry Pi Pico and variants, that enabling switch to different gamepad modes using a gamepad as input.
-Re-use old gamepads that dont't support USB conecctions or make compatibles with certain platafform.
+Re-use old gamepads that don't support USB connections or make compatibles with certain platform.

 ---
 ## Features